Skywire/m2-actions-workflow/README.md

 <directory suffix=".php">../../../app/code/Skywire</directory>
 ~~~
 - Remove .travis.yml if exists
-- Update github configuration as required to not allow merge with this passing
+- Update github configuration as required to not allow mergeing without this passing

 ## Usage